 You can play with toppings such as berries or serve it with whipped cream or even ice cream.
 Here I just dusted it with powdered sugar.
-If you have a doily or some other stencil like pattern you can make it look even prettier.
-Truly is doesn’t really need any help and is so dense and delicious on its own.
+If you have a doily or some other stencil-like pattern you can make it look even prettier.
+Truly it doesn't really need any help and is so dense and delicious on its own.

 - 1 pound of chocolate - I like Baker's German

 - 1 T flour

 - Cut out a circle of wax paper to fit in the bottom of an 8 inch springform pan.

 - Grease and flour entire pan.

 - Chop up the chocolate and melt with the butter in a large saucepan.

 - In a separate bowl stir the sugar into the eggs.

 - Whip eggs until they double in size.

 - Allow to cool and then refrigerate or freeze until firm.